manaschaturvedi/django-tastypie-test/README.md

 The main project name in the source code implementation is `dinero_project` which has one application `dinero_app`.

+Refer the `requirements.txt` file to see the entire list of packages installed in this project.

 In order to access the admin section of the app, go to https://dinerotest.herokuapp.com/admin/ and use the following credentials to login:

 username: u34497